-Load wet debris and other contaminated materials into sturdy containers like cardboard boxes or burlap sacks.
+Load wet debris and other contaminated materials into sturdy containers, such as cardboard boxes or burlap sacks.
 If cardboard boxes are used, line each box with 6-mil polyethylene and leave enough excess plastic to cover the debris and seal the plastic-covered debris with duct tape.
 Boxes should then be wrapped in one or more layers of 6-mil plastic or inserted into a single pre-marked asbestos waste disposal bag.

 Double bag or wrap filled containers in pre-marked 6-mil asbestos waste disposal bags.
 Twist the top of each filled bag, bend the twisted part in half, and seal it with duct tape.
 If containers are to be wrapped rather than bagged, use 6-mil polyethylene plastic and ensure all seams are sealed with duct tape.
 Affix an asbestos warning label to each sealed package.

 Clean the Work Area